-Application for extra time in SATs opens on 23rd January in 2018.
+Application for extra time for the KS2 SATs 2018 opens on 23rd January in 2018.
 Make sure you fill in the application form correctly.

-In the 4 day week before SATS (which is always a bank holiday Monday week) just do give your Year 6 SATs revision on the topics that your class have found the trickiest to remember.
+In the 4 day week before SATS 2018 (it is always the bank holiday Monday week) just do give your Year 6 SATs revision on the topics that your class have found the trickiest to remember.
 Use the carrot of ‘summer is going to be great’.

 Keep your class on board!